OWASP/Top10/2021/docs/A08_2021-Software_and_Data_Integrity_Failures.md

 A new category for 2021 focuses on making assumptions related to software updates, critical data, and CI/CD pipelines without verifying integrity.
-One of the highest weighted impacts from CVE/CVSS data.
-Notable CWEs include *CWE-502: Deserialization of Untrusted Data*, *CWE-829: Inclusion of Functionality from Untrusted Control Sphere*, and *CWE-494: Download of Code Without Integrity Check*.
+One of the highest weighted impacts from Common Vulnerability and Exposures/Common Vulnerability Scoring System (CVE/CVSS) data.
+Notable Common Weakness Enumerations (CWEs)CWEs include *CWE-502: Deserialization of Untrusted Data*, *CWE-829: Inclusion of Functionality from Untrusted Control Sphere*, and *CWE-494: Download of Code Without Integrity Check*.